kovarxu/vscode-timestamp-helper/README.md

 ### Features

-- Hover to see readable formatted time (the format can be specified by vscode configuration).
+- Hover to display readable formatted time (the format can be specified by vscode configuration).
 - guess second or millisecond automatically.
 - provide some commands to add or alter timestamps.